AngryPlaayer/BetterTables/README.md

 # BetterTables
 This is a module that has a function that can return an object with more functions for a table!

+(This is just for fun, it may have already been done before)

+vvHere's some functions, more info on the wiki page

+BetterTablesModule:new(table) -> returns BetterTable object with the table

+BetterTablesModule:getBetterTables() -> returns every single BetterTable object in the server

+BetterTablesModule.enum -> all the enums for the module
+	events:
+		dataAdded
+		dataRemoved
+	merging:
+		overwrite
+	sorting:
+		leastGreatest
+		greatestLeast
+		random
+		equalTo
+(More info on enums in the wiki)

 BetterTable.is -> returns enum.misc.is, useful for identifying BetterTable objects

 BetterTable.on(index,callback) -> callback will run every time the specified event happens, carrying respective paramaters